 First of all, if you are passionate about pet photography, the first step to taking a good shot is to get on the same level of shooting as your pet.

 A change of perspective will allow you to win his attention and arouse confidence in him regarding the situation he is facing.
 Moreover, by placing yourself at his height, you will interact better and obtain results more faithful to reality.
 In terms of perspective, the excellent idea is to experiment, for example, by sitting on the floor or even lying down: the shots and the results obtained will surprise you.
+I have a lot of readers who want to make a photography logo.
+Here’s where excellent photography logo design and a suitable logo maker app come into play.

 - Focus your eyes